Particular/docs.particular.net/nservicebus/azure-storage-queues/multi-storageaccount-support.md

 ![Scale out with multiple storage accounts](azure03.png "width=50%")

-## Securing connection strings to storage accounts for Scale Out
+## Using aliases for connection strings to storage accounts for Scale Out

-When the message throughput is increased, by using multiple storage accounts, its worth to consider using their names instead of raw connection strings.
-When applied, raw connection string values are replaced with registered names removing the possibility of leaking a connection string value.
-The concept of [securing connection strings to storage accounts](/nservicebus/azure-storage-queues/configuration.md#securing-connection-strings-to-storage-accounts) has been introduced in `NServiceBus.Azure.Transports.WindowsAzureStorageQueues` Version 7.
-When using a single account, securing connection string is limited to calling `.UseAccountNamesInsteadOfConnectionStrings()`.
-When Scaling Out is applied, securing connection strings requires using logical names of the accounts.
+When the message throughput is increased, by using multiple storage accounts, its worth to consider using aliases instead of raw connection strings.
+When applied, raw connection string values are replaced with registered aliases removing the possibility of leaking a connection string value.
+The concept of [using aliases for connection strings to storage accounts](/nservicebus/azure-storage-queues/configuration.md#using-aliases-for-connection-strings-to-storage-accounts) has been introduced in `NServiceBus.Azure.Transports.WindowsAzureStorageQueues` Version 7.
+When using a single account, aliasing connection string is limited to calling `.UseAccountAliasesInsteadOfConnectionStrings()`.
+When Scaling Out is applied, it requires registering an alias for each storage account.

 Consider the following example: